 Chronic abdominal pain may be present for weeks to months, or even years.
 Acupuncture can help with some chronic abdominal pain such as indigestion, inflammatory bowel diseases or muscular pain, benign ovarian cysts, pain with frequent urination, muscular pain from the abdominal muscles.

 Bloating is a common symptom accompanied with abdominal pain.
 Most people have experienced this symptom, when the abdomen is stretched, puffy and uncomfortable.
 The common cause is constipation which is caused by too little fluids and fibers and lack of exercises.
 Food allergy and intolerance can be caused excess wind production causing bloating.
 Inflammation in abdomen such as irritable bowel syndrome can lead to bloating.
 Pain conditions such as low back pain, hip pain, abdominal pain can accompany bloating because of alteration of the nerve activities.
-Acupuncture can help reduce bloating and some abdominal pain.

 Welcome to my blog